Wondering Whether You May Have a Valid Wrongful Termination Claim in California? You’re in the Right Place.

-Employees who have been terminated for discriminatory reasons, for exercising their legal rights, or in violation of an employment contract may have a wrongful termination claim.
+An employee who has been terminated for discriminatory reasons, for exercising their legal rights, or in violation of an employment contract may have a wrongful termination claim.

 Discharge of an employee for an unlawful reason is a wrongful termination according to California termination laws.

 Discrimination claims are handled by both the California Department of Fair Employment and Housing (DFEH) and the federal Equal Employment Opportunity Commission (EEOC).